oroinc/documentation/book/security.rst

            }
        }

 #.
-When you are in the need to perform a particular check repeatedly, writing the ``@Acl`` over and
+When you need to perform a particular check repeatedly, writing ``@Acl`` over and
    over again becomes a tedious task.
-This becomes even more a serious issue when your requirements change and you have to change a lot of ACLs.
+This becomes even a more serious issue when your requirements change and you have to change a lot of ACLs.
 Luckily, you can configure an ACL globally in your bundle configuration and refer to using the ACL id using the ``@AclAncestor`` annotation.